 The Worship and Music Committee oversees all aspects of activities that take place in the sanctuary.
 The committee, in conjunction with the Minister and the Music Director, develops and maintains the schedule of worship services throughout the year.
 The committee also consults with the Music Director regarding the music program and recommends a budget for the committee’s work.
 Meetings are held at the call of the convener.
 St. Giles has a tradition of fine music.
 We are blessed with an outstanding tracker-action pipe organ, a grand piano, a harpsichord, a drum kit, and a Clavinova.

 Our choir members share their talents with the congregation at regular services during the year.
 The musical talents of other members of the congregation, both vocal and instrumental, are also featured throughout the year.
 This musical program is all under the leadership of our Musical Director, Dan Sonier.
-Choir practices are on Thursday evenings and on Sunday mornings.
 New voices are always welcome.

-School-aged Children – After the children’s story in the worship service, children are invited to take part in Starlight Sunday School downstairs.
-Our purpose is to lead children into a relationship with Christ, show them how to live a holy life and get them involved in ministry and evangelism by engaging them in imaginative, bible-based activities and fun fellowship experiences.
+School-aged Children – After the children’s message in the worship service, children are invited to take part in Sunday School downstairs.
+Our purpose is to help children develop a personal relationship with Christ, celebrate their worth as children of God and share ways to live a holy life by engaging them in imaginative, bible-based activities, service to others, awareness of needs in their community and fun fellowship experiences.

-Our “Synod” (the Presbyterian churches of Southwestern Ontario) offers events for youth throughout the year, including a Fall Rally and a retreat at Camp Kintail on the May long weekend.
+Our “Synod” (the Presbyterian churches of Southwestern Ontario) offers events for youth throughout the year.

 Camp Kintail is the nearest Presbyterian camp to Sarnia, Ontario.
 It is located in Goderich, Ontario on the shores of beautiful Lake Huron.
 Check out their web site for more information about this camp’s enriching programs for children and youth.
 Camp Kintail is run by our “Synod” (all the Presbyterian churches of Southwestern Ontario) as well as the national church.
 Many camp programs, including family camp, take place in the summer, and events are offered year round as well.

-The Congregational Life Committee interacts with the congregation in a friendly, caring environment to promote opportunities for fellowship, nurturing and recognition that support the well-being of our faith family.
+The Congregational Life Committee promotes opportunities for fellowship, nurturing and recognition that support the well-being of our faith family.
 The committee oversees the fellowship hour, the church anniversaries, communication, new member nurturing, social events and recognition for the congregation.
-Activities in 2010 and 2011 have included:
+Activities have included:

 - New members’ reception